Beef and Apple Tangine

 - Add tomatoes

-Now place the meat into your Tangine or stew pot and place into the oven gas mark 5 for 2hrs.
+Now transfer the meat into your Tangine or stew pot and then place it into the pre heated oven gas mark 5 for 2hrs.

 GM5 = 370° F or 191° C